 No child should suffer harm, either at home or at school.
 Everyone who works in or visits our school has a responsibility to make sure that all our young people are safe.

 Your child’s physical and emotional safety is our priority.
-Please click here to view our Safeguarding & Child Protection Policy.
+Please see below to view our Safeguarding & Child Protection Policy.

-We have rewritten our Safeguarding Policy in child-friendly language to explain to our pupils the role of the Safeguarding team and how they work to keep children safe.
+We have rewritten our Safeguarding Policy (downloadable below),in child-friendly language to explain to our pupils the role of the Safeguarding team and how they work to keep children safe.

-We have also made a leaflet, also in a child-friendly format, to help the children remember what to do if they have a worry or concern about something, including using the Worry Box which is located outside Mrs. Shabankareh’s office.
+We have also made a leaflet (downloadable below), also in a child-friendly format, to help the children remember what to do if they have a worry or concern about something, including using the Worry folder which is located on the door to Mrs Hall's office.

 What should I do if I am worried about a child?